broshanravan/SpringBootTutorial/readme.txt

-This is an application created to learn and practice springboot and its fearures
+This is an application created to learn and practice
+Springboot and its fearures
+The Db Co0nnection to RDS is still outstanding